 WHICH RESIN TO USE??
 EPOXY vs. POLYESTER vs. VINYLESTER

-More than 95% of all boats, truck & car bodies made of fiberglass are made primarily of E-glass, an orthothalic polyester resin and isothalic polyester gelcoat.
+- The majority of all boats, truck & car bodies made of fiberglass are made primarily of standard E-glass, an Orthothalic Polyester Resin and Isothalic Polyester Gelcoat.

 - A polyester laminate job is somewhat less expensive in material costs than an epoxy laminate project of the same size.

-- Either mat, cloth or woven roving may be used with polyester or vinyester resin.
+- Either mat, cloth or woven roving may be used with polyester or vinylester resin.

 - Since mat sticks much better to wood than does cloth, always make mat your first layer against the wood to be covered in a polyester laminate project.